How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Experts Of Queen City is a biohazard cleanup company serving Cincinnati, Ohio and surrounding areas.
 Contact them for a free estimate.

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Ohio's Ohio Victims of Crime Compensation Program (up to $50,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Ohio's Ohio Victims of Crime Compensation Program may also help — cleanup costs are generally covered (up to $750).

 Ohio reimburses crime-scene cleanup, capped at $750.
 Applications go through the Ohio Attorney General's Office (1-800-824-8263).
 Deadline: within 3 years of the crime.
 Victims of violent crime, family members of homicide victims, and persons who pay victim's crime-related expenses.
 Strong program with $50K maximum.